andywaltlova/house-price-prediction/README.md

 - [ ] Take care of CORS
 - [ ] Add tests for the sample inputs
 - [ ] Add versioning to the API + docs endpoint
+- [ ] What should happen with duplicate requests?
+So far it is just saved with new timestamp

 Frontend:

 - [ ] Refine the details - favicon, title etc.
 - [ ] Cypress tests
+- [ ] Check how it looks on smaller devices

 General: